interfect/interfect.github.io/posts/009-Ride-the-Lightning.md

 However, I haven't funded it, so it won't actually be able to open any channels.

+**UPDATE: This node no longer exists.
+However, there are many more nodes nowdays.
+Use one of those.**

 If you aren't on cjdns, you can set up two nodes and connect one to the other using the IP and port, and the "id" value from `lightning-cli getinfo`.
 You can see if you are connected with `lightning-cli getpeers`.

 ## Step 4: Insert Coins

 Getting money into `lightningd` is still hard.
-According to the [c-lighning docs](https://github.com/ElementsProject/lightning#opening-a-channel-on-the-bitcoin-testnet), you do something like:
+According to the [c-lightning docs](https://github.com/ElementsProject/lightning#opening-a-channel-on-the-bitcoin-testnet), you do something like:

 1. Get an address for your Lightning node with `lightning-cli newaddr`.
 2. Send funds to that address.
 Get the transaction ID.